Muhozaplt/Muhozaplt/README.md

 - **Bachelor of Engineering (Honours)** - Electrical & Aerospace Engineering
 - **Bachelor of Science** - Physics

-I'm passionate about the intersection of physics, engineering, and computational science, with research experience in astrophysics, quantum nanotechnology, and data-driven analysis.
+I'm passionate about the intersection of physics, engineering, and computational science, with research experience in astrophysics, quantum nanotechnology.

 ## 🔬 Research Experience